drunnells/SSSS-Mobile/README.md

 Based on the SSSS tool by B. Poettering (http://point-at-infinity.org/ssss/>http://point-at-infinity.org/ssss/) using the ssss-js library by Gabriel Burca (https://www.npmjs.com/package/ssss-js).

+This app is intended to protect potentially important information.
+Please take all necessary backup precautions and use at your own risk!

 ### Status
 Currently published in the Google Play store and Apple App Store
 * Google Play - https://play.google.com/store/apps/details?id=com.dustinrunnells.ssss